maldz3/SimpleTweet/README.md

   - [x] User can click a “Compose” icon in the Action Bar on the top right
   - [x] User can then enter a new tweet and post this to twitter
   - [x] User is taken back to home timeline with **new tweet visible** in timeline
-  - [x] Newly created tweet should be manually inserted into the timeline and not rely on a full refresh
+  - [x] Newly created tweet can be manually inserted into the timeline and diesn't rely on a full refresh
   - [x] User can **see a counter with total number of characters left for tweet** on compose tweet page
   - [x] User can click links in tweets launch the web browser
   - [x] User can **sign in to Twitter** using OAuth login